uwmadisoncals/cals-main-plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 6.4.06 - 2017-09-07 - Medium Priority =
+* Bug Fix: Zoom level is not respected when saving

 = 6.4.05 - 2017-06-13 - Medium priority =
 * Fixed the bug that caused JS errors to show up in the map editor
 * Fixed a bug that caused the XML File option (for markers) to cause issues when trying to add a marker in the backend